bravoserver/bravo/docs/plugins.rst

 Seasons
 =======

+Bravo's years are 360 days long, with each day being 20 minutes long.
+For those who would like seasons, the following seasons be added to the ``seasons`` setting in your :file:`bravo.ini` under the ``[world]`` section.

 Winter
 ------

 Causes water to freeze, and snow to be placed on certain block types.
+Winter starts on the first day of the year.

 Spring
 ------

 Thaws frozen water and removes snow as that was placed during Winter.
+Spring starts on the 90th day of the the year.